HR 5171

-V766 Centauri, also known as HR 5171, is a yellow hypergiant in the constellation Centaurus, either 5,000 or 12,000 light years from Earth.
+HR 5171, also known as V766 Centauri, is a yellow hypergiant in the constellation Centaurus.
 It is said to be either an extreme red supergiant (RSG) or recent post-red supergiant (Post-RSG) yellow hypergiant (YHG), both of which suggest it is one of the largest known stars.
 The star's diameter is uncertain but likely to be between 1,100 and 1,600 times that of the Sun.
+It is 3.6 kpc (11,700 light years) from Earth.
+It is a variable star, and when it is near its maximum brightness, magnitude 6.1, it is faintly visible to the naked eye under excellent observing conditions.

-It was previously thought to be a contact binary, sharing a common envelope of material with a smaller yellow supergiant and secondary star, the two orbiting each other every 1,304 ± 6 days.
-However this has since been deemed unlikely.
+A 2014 publication hypothesized the star to be a contact binary, sharing a common envelope of material with a smaller yellow supergiant and secondary star, the two orbiting each other every 1,304±6 days.
+A recent publication (2019) rules out this hypothesis, and the distance of HR 5171 has been revised to 5,200±1,600 light years and its radius to 3-5 AU (i.e. 650 to 1080 times that of the Sun).

 An optical companion, HR 5171B, may or may not be at the same distance as the yellow supergiant.

 System

-The HR 5171 system contains at least three stars.
-The primary A is an eclipsing binary (components Aa and Ab, or A and C in the Catalog of Components of Double and Multiple Stars) with two yellow stars in contact and orbiting in 1,304 days.
+The HR 5171 system contains at least three stars, however they might not be associated.
+The primary A was thought an eclipsing binary (components Aa and Ab, or A and C in the Catalog of Components of Double and Multiple Stars) with two yellow stars in contact and orbiting in 1,304 days, however this might not be the case.
 The companion has been detected directly by optical interferometry, and is approximately one third the size of the hypergiant primary.
-The two stars are in the common envelope phase where material surrounding both stars rotates synchronously with the stars themselves.
+If the companion exists, the two stars are in the common envelope phase where material surrounding both stars rotates synchronously with the stars themselves.

 Component B, located 9.4 arcseconds away from the primary, is a blue supergiant with the spectral type B0.
 It is a highly luminous massive star in itself but visually three magnitudes fainter than the yellow hypergiant.
 The projected separation between the hypergiant primary and the blue supergiant is 35,000 AU, although their actual separation could be larger.